Office Locations

 Ransomware Protection Service

 The Ransomware Protection Service employs a proprietary process to restructure and replicate data across multiple nodes, regions, and environments.
-This data restructuring ensures that a threat actor must gain access to 100% — not 99.99% — of the restructured data and its encrypted unique identifier to access any information.
-The unique identifier is encrypted using information-theoretic security, while datasets are secured with either information-theoretic or computational cryptographic methods, depending on the confidentiality requirements.
+This data restructuring ensures that a threat actor must gain access to 100% — not 99.99% — of the restructured data and its encrypted blueprint to access any information.
+The blueprint is encrypted using information-theoretic security, while datasets are secured with either information-theoretic or computational cryptographic methods, depending on the confidentiality requirements.

 This architecture effectively neutralizes a threat actor’s ability to compromise or ransom data on our network.
 However, any copies of data not protected under our protocols are outside the scope of protection offered by our proprietary Ransomware Protection Service and other Darkstrike™ solutions.